-This innovative new program will provide SA’s resident rural GP Anaesthetists (GPAs) with a structured Peer Review that meets the requirements of a Practice Evaluation Activity; helping you to meet your professional development and evaluation requirements.
+This innovative program provides SA’s resident rural GP Anaesthetists (GPAs) with a structured Peer Review that meets the requirements of a Practice Evaluation Activity; helping you to meet your professional development and evaluation requirements.

 RDWA has supported the establishment of a Peer Review Panel, which is managed by our education partners, LearnEM.

 All Panel members are rural GPAs with a minimum of three years post Fellowship rural anaesthesia experience who have been trained in the peer review process by Learn EM.
-RDWA funds Panel Members to attend on site at the rural GPA’s usual hospital to undertake an observation day and provide structured feedback to you.
+RDWA funds Panel Members to attend on site at your usual hospital to undertake an observation day and provide structured feedback to you.

 To request a Peer Review Program, please email Jo Rayner, Manager GP Services who will assess your eligibility.

-If eligible to take part in the Program, you will be sent a list of available panel members.
+If eligible to take part in the Program, you will be sent a list of panel members.
 You can then choose three panel members, and one of those three will be chosen to conduct the peer review according to availability.

 The Peer Reviewer will come to your rural location on a mutually agreed date to observe you for a full day of practice.
 This includes observation of theatre list management, theatre activity and a structured discussion and feedback session with the Panel Member at the end of the day.